You are here

 The basics of chatting in Microsoft Teams is pretty simple.
-(Check out the Anything Skype Can Do, Teams Can Do Better blog or Teams Learning Resources page for help.)
+(Check out the Teams Learning Resources page for help.)
 But Teams takes messaging to a whole new level, with features that make it a vital collaboration tool.
 Here are some advanced features of Teams chatting that can make you the chat expert.

 1. Persistent Chat

 Teams preserves chat history, so it can be viewed later by everyone in the conversation.
 If you add someone to the conversation, you can choose whether or not they can go back and look at the conversation history, and how much of the history they can see.
 If you forget what time you said you’d meet, misplaced the address or phone number that was sent, need to look at the file someone shared, or can’t remember who was assigned which tasks, being able to just go back and look at the conversation is a life-saver!
 Just click on a conversation from the Recent list in the Teams Chat tab, or start a new conversation and if a conversation already exists for that person/team, it will just pick up where you left off!

 2. Keep It Front and Center

 Sometimes, you send an IM and you’re done.
 Other times, you need to keep track of what’s going on.
 Teams has several ways to help you quickly access conversations and messages: